opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To fill all remaining areas in a level drawing with the same style:**

-    1. Select the Fill tool (), set the fill type to Rectangular and the mode to Areas, and activate the Selective option.
+    1. Select the Fill tool (|fill|), set the fill type to Rectangular and the mode to Areas, and activate the Selective option.

     2. Click and drag to define a box: all the outlined non-filled areas completely included in the box will be filled with the current style.
 This option combination may be useful if the drawing has a lot of areas to be painted with the same style, that can be painted at the end at once by using this command.